department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

     - url: /housing-assistance/
       title: Housing Assistance
       description: Find out if you qualify for a VA home loan or a housing grant to help you live more independently with your service-connected disability.
+    - url: /employment/vocational-rehab-and-employment/
+      title: Vocational Rehabilitation and Employment (VR&E)
+      description: If you have a service-connected disability that limits your ability to work or prevents you from working, find out if you can get VR&E benefits and services—like help exploring employment options and getting more training if required.
 ---

 <div class="va-introtext">